wolframarnold/chromotype/README.md

 ### How do I tell Chromotype where my stuff is?

-You specify which directories to watch when you install Chromotype.
+You specify root URIs when you install Chromotype.
+They're stored in the ```settings``` table.

-### In what order do files get processed?

-Newer files are imported before older files, by setting priority to 100 + (current time - mtime) (so newer photos are processed before older photos).
-Priorities < 100 are for user-requested tasks, like image rotations.
+### How do the models interact?

+There are only two main models:

+* ```tags```, which are hierarchical and polymorphic
+* ```assets```, which represents a thing that can be tagged, like an image.

+When Chromotype starts, it recurses through each root URI, finds interesting things, extracts features, and imports.

+Currently only local filesystems are supported.